sbmlteam/libsbml/README.txt

   ./configure --with-expat

 By default, libSBML only builds the C and C++ API library.
-If you want to configure libSBML to build the Java, Python, Lisp and/or MATLAB API libraries as well, add the flags --with-java, --with-python, --with-lisp and/or --with-matlab to the configure command.
+If you want to configure libSBML to build the Java, Python, Perl, Lisp and/or MATLAB API libraries as well, add the flags --with-java, --with-python, --with-perl, --with-lisp and/or --with-matlab to the configure command.
 For example,

   ./configure --with-expat --with-java --with-python